Hip Revision Surgery Fundamentals

 After surgery, medicines or therapy may be prescribed by your orthopaedic surgeon to prevent blood clots.
-To decrease your chances of having a deep vein thrombosis (DVT) after surgery, you may be given medication and instructed wear special stockings following surgery.
+To decrease your chances of having a deep vein thrombosis (DVT) after surgery, you may be given medication and instructed to wear special stockings following surgery.

 How long is the recovery period after hip surgery?

 Hip revision surgery requires a period of adjustment.
-It is important for patients to exercise their legs to reduce swelling, and elevate their legs above the heart when resting.
+It is important for patients to exercise their legs to reduce swelling and elevate their legs above the heart when resting.
 After surgery, patients will use a walker.
 Patients should keep in mind that normal activities such as getting into a car or climbing stairs will be difficult.
 After approximately a month, the physician will take X-rays of the leg to monitor healing.
-After approximately six months, patients will be able to walk without a limp, and without pain in the hip.
+After approximately six months, patients will be able to walk without a limp and without pain in the hip.

 What is the rehabilitation after surgery?

 Physical therapy is started immediately following replacement surgery and continues months after surgery.
 A physical therapist will provide goals and instructions for you to complete while in the hospital and at home.
 These goals and instructions may include limitations on weight-bearing activities following surgery and specific exercises that will help you in recovery.